uvarc/rc-website/content/userinfo/rivanna/software/spark.md

 ## Standalone cluster mode using multiple nodes

 **As of 5/29/2024 this is no longer working.
-We will update as soon as we have a solution.**
+We will update as soon as we have a solution.
+For the time being please use the local mode up to 96 cores in the `afton` partition.**

 *We gratefully acknowledge the Pittsburg Supercomputing Center for giving us permission to use their Spark configuration and launch scripts.*